How your business can become more sustainable

 Start in the office

 The easiest place to implement change is where you work every day.
 Let your employees know you’re on a mission to green the workplace, and encourage them to get involved and make their own suggestions.
 Putting a recycling program in place is easy to accomplish, and many staff members will be grateful to have a place to dispose of some of their household recyclables too!
 Get together with companies you share a premises or office block with to make an even bigger impact.
 Change your light bulbs to LED’s, start using Eco-friendly cleaning products, support vendors who use sustainable sourced products – the list of options is endless.
 And remember to keep this green spirit going when it comes time to expand too.
+To expand your business you may have to borrow funds or get a loan from any bank or private lender but, make sure you get out of debt as soon as possible so that your financial statements do no project a huge loan capital.

 Open your mind